Raven-D3v/data-analytics-portfolio/Resources/Excel-Handout-Apr2025/README.md

 ## Who is this for?

 - New Excel users who need a quick-start reference
-- Students and professionals learning data analysis
+- Students and professionals learning Excel formulas and functions
-- Clients who attended my Excel training sessions
+- Self-learners looking to reinforce their understanding of functions
 - Anyone who wants to work smarter with formulas

 ---